kingrad0500/kingrad0500/README.md

 Hello!
 I'm @kingrad0500 👨🏻‍💻🧟‍♂️
-I'm a software engineer and Web Developer FullStack and iOS dev📱🖥📐🔧🔨 I'm a dotnet developer with intermediate skills in C# and ASP.NET MVC, Razor Pages and Minimal Apis.
+I'm a software engineer and Web Developer FullStack and iOS dev📱🖥📐🔧🔨 I'm a dotnet developer with intermediate skills in C# and ASP.NET Core, Blazor and Minimal Apis.
 Also I'm JS dev with skills in React and Angular 💡✨
 Personally I rather use PostgreSQL in my apps.But I have some skills in MondoDB too. 📊📝 I have experience working as DBA with some little companies in my country Peru 🔧📈 I'm always available to collaborate with anybody who needs help! ✌